RMHogervorst/cleancode/_posts/blog/2016-02-25-from-spss-to-r-part3.md

 ```

 ## Customization
 Most simple plots in ggplot2 look quite good from the start, it's a credit to Hadley Wickham that he chose ggplot2's defaults so well.
 However, there are many ways to custimize your plots.
-Every element can change colour, shape, etc.
-A simple thing to change is the theme.
+Every element can change colour[^4], shape, etc. But if you like to change things in multiple plots you should try to change the theme.
 Themes change multiple things at once.
 For instance:

 ```r
 g <- ggplot(mtcars, aes(as.factor(cyl), mpg)) +geom_violin() +geom_jitter( aes(color = as.factor(am)))